How To Choose The Sexiest Wing To Flatter Your Eyes

-Now that you know which eyeliner style is ‘the one’, here are some tips on how to make it absolutely flawless:
+Now that you know which eyeliner style is ‘the one,’ here are some tips to make it absolutely flawless:

-- Use a pencil: To open up your eye when you’ve gone for quite a heavy look, use a white liner pencil on your upper and lower waterline, which will immediately make your eyes look bigger.
-Alternatively, adding some black kohl to your lash line will make it look edgier but remember, it can make your eyes look smaller.
+- Use a pencil: To open up your eye if you’ve gone for a glam look, use a white liner pencil on your lower waterline, which will immediately make your eyes look bigger.
+Use a black pencil liner on the waterline of your upper lashes to add depth to your look.

 - Use eyeshadow to adapt your look: For a smokey eye, use a heavily pigmented black eyeshadow with a thin brush and apply it like a liquid liner.
-Then blend the pigment upwards.
-For a softer, sexy look use a warm eyeshadow shade on your lower lash line and all over your upper lid.
+Then blend the pigment upwards with a small dense brush.
+For a softer, sexy look, use a warm eyeshadow shade on your lower lash line and all over your upper lid.
 We love a deep pink for a feminine yet fierce touch.

 - Perfect the finishing touches: For a more defined wing, add a little highlighter underneath the flick, it’ll really make it pop.
 Also, don’t be afraid to use a cotton bud dipped in makeup remover to clean up any smudges.